Tag Archives: Bela Lugosi

 Here’s a useless little list;

-Mega Shark Versus Giant Octopus (2009) is a classic zero on a scale of one to ten, BUT it does posit and show in a flash the perfectly implausible result from an aerial giant shark attack on an airplane, and an equally implausible performance by Debbie Gibson.
+Mega Shark Versus Giant Octopus (2009) is a classic zero on a scale of one to ten, BUT it does posit and show in a flash the implausible result from an aerial giant shark attack on an airplane, and an equally implausible performance by Debbie Gibson.
 On the positive side, the Golden Gate goes down, and the truly big octopus achieves a deadly draw in his death match with the titular fish…though to honor true disclosure, I should point out there are sequels.
 I suspect the sea creatures and the sequels should be avoided.

 Sometimes the octopus is human.
 Maud Adams plays the title role in Octopussy (1983).
 The actual octopi in the film are fairly inconsequential.
 Ms. Adams is most certainly not.

 Two films depict the same octopus.
-Bride of the Monster (1955) is a truly dreadful Ed Wood-directed exercise that features a ludicrous performance by Tor Johnson and an even more ludicrous watery struggle between Bela Lugosi and a rubber octopus.
+Bride of the Monster (1955) is a dreadful Ed Wood-directed exercise that features a ludicrous performance by Tor Johnson and an even more ludicrous watery struggle between Bela Lugosi and a rubber octopus.
 Ed Wood (1994) recreates that cinematic moment in a funny and pitiful way.
 I loved them both.

 What’s my takeaway from this foolish survey?